Chefs Notes

 Making Bechamel into a Cheese Sauce

 Once the bechamel is made, whisk in the cheese little by little until it is all fully incorporated.
-Once that's done, taste the sauce and adjust the season as needed with a bit of salt and pepper.
+Once that's done, taste the sauce and adjust the seasoning as needed with a bit of salt and pepper.
 I also like to add a few drops of lemon juice to brighten the flavour.

 Making Mac and Cheese

-While making the cheese sauce, I was also cooking the pasta for my four-cheese mac and cheese.
-I used an entire box of Catelli Gluten-Free Macaroni, but you can use whatever pasta you'd like.
 My only suggestion is to cook the pasta for about a minute less than the package instructions suggest since it is going to be cooked again in the oven.
+This prevents the pasta from becoming mushy after baking.
 Drain the pasta well, then mix with the sauce and pour into a 9 x 13-inch casserole dish.

 Cheesy Breadcrumb Topping

-To make the cheese breadcrumb topping combine about a cup of dried gluten-free breadcrumbs (or regular ones) with parmesan, cheddar, and mozzarella cheese.
+To make the cheese breadcrumb topping, combine about a cup of dried gluten-free breadcrumbs (or regular ones) with parmesan, cheddar, and mozzarella cheese.
 Season the mixture with salt, pepper, onion powder, and garlic powder.
 You can find all the measurements in the recipe above.
 Mix well.

 Topping and Baking The Mac and Cheese

-Top the mac and cheese with the cheesy breadcrumb topping and bake in a 375°F until the sauce bubbles around the edges and the topping is golden brown.
+Top the mac and cheese with the cheesy breadcrumb topping and bake in a 375°F oven until the sauce bubbles around the edges and the topping is golden brown.
 It should take about 20 minutes.

 Serving the Four-Cheese Mac and Cheese

 This mac and cheese can be served as a side dish with ham, ribs, roasted or grilled chicken, roast or pulled pork.
-Or...you can have it as is.
+Or you can have it as a meal on its own.
 Either way, I am confident that this is a recipe that you will come back to again and again.
 I know I do.
-Suppose you want to get a little crazy.
-In that case, you can mix some cooked and crumbled bacon into the breadcrumb mixture and another cup of grated mozzarella into the mix once the pasta and sauce have been incorporated for a bit of extra gooeyness.
+If you're looking for another comforting side dish, my potato gratin pairs beautifully alongside a roast dinner.

 Decadent Four-Cheese Mac and Cheese